Question & Answer section on all things related to PRK wiring harnesses!!

 10. Will the harness control my starter or offer a neutral/safety switch?

-These functions are not included in the harnesses unless specified and can only be added in automatic transmission applications.
+Neutral safety switch will be added in automatic transmission applications.
 The starter wire is not included in your engine harness.
+Oil pressure is also a gauge which is not included in the harness.

 11. How long is the harness?